VinitKumar01/2025-Daily-Code-Logs/README.md

 1-7-2025 || Added github worlflow to truckspark project website.

 2-7-2025 || Implemented cron-job for database cleanup of truckspark project website and also learnt about web-workers.

+3-7-2025 || Did some aws configurations for truckspark project website.